simoneburch/net-protocols-traffic/README.md

 - Ubuntu Server
 - Windows 10 (21H2)

-<h2>High-Level Steps</h2>
+<h2>Objectives and Steps</h2>

 *This demo uses Virtual Machines deployed on Azure.
-You need to already have an Azure subscription to make these resources and follow along using Wireshark.*
+You need to already have an Azure subscription to make these resources and follow along using the Wireshark tool.*

-- Step 1: Create your Azure Resources and Install Wireshark
+- **Step 1:** Create your Azure Resources and Install Wireshark
-- Step 2: Ping your Ubuntu VM from your Windows VM (ICMP traffic)
+- **Step 2:** Ping your Ubuntu VM from your Windows VM (ICMP traffic)
-- Step 3: Observe SSH, DHCP, DNS, and RDP Traffic
+- **Step 3:** Observe SSH, DHCP, DNS, and RDP Traffic

-<h2>Actions and Observations</h2>
+<h2>Create your Azure Resources:</h2>

 <p align="center">
 <img src="https://github.com/simoneburch/net-protocols-traffic/assets/152559137/574576c7-3885-4d52-9fcf-a3dbf97b3bd0" alt="Resource examples"/>